The Monterey Peninsula towns of Monterey, Carmel, and Pacific Grove offer a lot of variety and lot of things to do.

 Take a Harbor Cruise

 A harbor cruise on the glass-bottomed boat Mermaid is the best way to get a sea lion's eye view of the Monterey Bay.
-It might sound a little lame, but it's a simple pleasure, slowly going around the harbor area in a glass-bottomed boat.
 You'll get close to some of the Bay's animals and see the town from a different point of view.

 You don't need reservations, and the cruises go out about every half hour.
 Get more info at the Monterey Whale Watching website.
 That may sound like the wrong company, but they also do the harbor cruises.